Ratafar22/Customer-Segmentation-RFM-Analysis/README.md

 -	Identifying customers to better promote and market your products and services.
 -	Identify and Retaining At-risk customers.
 -	Drive Engagement

+## Problem Statement
+Ratafar Mall aims to classify its customers into four segments based on their purchasing habits.
+This will enable them to identify valued customers, and those needing immediate attention, and create targeted marketing campaigns tailored to each group, promoting their products more effectively.